Introduction: Why Git and GitHub Matter for Technical Writers¶

 This introduction frames the why.
 The series begins the how in Part 1.

-→ Part 1 — Git Basics for Technical Writers
+Move to Part 1: Git Basics for Technical Writers to begin.